 F- There is a "Hi, we're here to be horribly killed" cliche in space horror, and it gets worse with every bump in special effects technology.
 (You don't want to have a lot of deaths when each one is a logistics nightmare and special effect budget bleed, but when the death scenes are cheap and easy, suddenly its, "let's show those bad boys OFF!")
 You always have four or five characters you "get to know," and a couple on the side, but then the rest seem destined essentially to die in order to raise the emotional stakes and show how badass the monster is.
 It's lazy writing.
 If you need more victims to show off your monster's dazzling array of killing powers, you are not relying on the right kinds of things to build tension.
 Alien scared the crap out of us despite having only six deaths because it played into some deep cultural fears we have and because every death was a fleshed out character we'd seen bantering and joking and being themselves--not some cargo worker whose name we didn't even know.
 You don't need to raise the body count to raise the stakes.
 In fact, it's counter intuitive, but it actually makes things easier on the audience if the body count is higher instead of lower because A-we don't CARE about people dying if we don't know them and B-when we're desensitized to the circus of fatalities, the deaths of the characters we DO know don't hit us as hard.
 What will raise your stakes higher is threatening a character that people really know and relate to, and keeping the death spaced enough that each one hits home and drawing out each victim's anguished attempts to not die rather than the usual "Bam-your-dead!" crap.
 What will really raise the stakes is if you can find a cultural trigger that makes people deeply uncomfortable and hits them where they live.

-H- Lastly, I want to talk about epically inept "dream teams" that populate every one of these movies as if Ernest P Worrel slapped on a T-shirt that said "Doctor" and then got "hand picked" by a multi-trillion dollar corporation to undertake the most important mission ever.
-Every one of these "expedition to a precursor civilization" or "explore alien ruins" movies involves assembling such a team.
-Presumably if it were your job to do the assembly, and you had a one TRILLION dollar budget, you would not go down to your local community college and grab an MA who is coasting towards retirement while getting blow jobs from coeds who will do "anything" to pass.
+H- And oh my fucking buttlicking CHRIST what is it about epically inept "dream teams" that populate every one of these movies.
+How do these people get "hand picked" by a multi-trillion dollar corporation to undertake the most important mission ever if they are so incompetent.
+Presumably if it were your job to do the assembly, and you had a one TRILLION dollar budget, you would not go down to your local community college and grab an MA who is coasting towards retirement.
 You would find someone premier in the field.
 You would find someone who is educated.
 You would find someone who is really fucking smart, and who has demonstrated that they can apply what they know to new situations.